metagenlab/zDB/README.md

 - [X] exact match to oma
 - [X] exact match to PDB
 - [X] get PMID associations from string database
+- [X] execute plast RefSeq for chunks of 1000 sequences
+- [X] execute diamond RefSeq for chunks of 1000 sequences
+- [X] run interproscan for chunks of 100 sequences
+- [X] remove reducancy before annotation (use sequence hash as seqid)

 # TODO

-- [ ] remove reducancy before annotation (use sequence hash as seqid)

-- [ ] exact match to COG betfore doing BLAST to reduce computations? => do not blast sequence that are in the COGdb (assign it directly)

-- [ ] interproscan annotation 1) from uniparc annotations 2) from local interproscan analysis for unmapped sequences

-- [ ] retrieve swissprot annotation score
+- [ ] retrieve swissprot annotation score for swissprot hits & uniprokb exact matches

-- [ ] get DOORS operons
-- [ ] predict operons when not in doors? operon-mapper?

-- [ ] (execute plast/mmseq2/diamond vs RefSeq for chunks of 1000 sequences)
 - [ ] extract best swissprot and refseq hits for each sequence (from database), build phylogeny with non-redundant set of BBH (3 refseq + 3 swissprot?)
-- [ ] execute plast/mmseq2/diamond vs UNIREF90 for chunks of 1000 sequences?

 - [ ] execure gblast vs TCDB for chunks of 1000 sequences (python 2.7)
 - [ ] execute T3 effector prediction (3 tools)
 - [ ] execute PRIAM for each genome or hmmsearch with PRIAM database?